rchenmit/explicu/README.md

         $ npm start

     This launches on port 8080.
-You can change the port via the **/bin/www** file.
+You can change the port via the **/bin/www** file which has the code for launching the web service with express.
 Replace 8080 with the desired port.

     ```javascript